Types of quantum field thories

 The understanding of Montonen-Olive duality as a remnant conformal transformation on a 6-dimensional principal 2-bundle-theory – the 6d (2,0)-superconformal QFT – compactified on a torus is described in

-See also electro-magnetic duality.
+See also the references at electro-magnetic duality.